 Tips

-- Always prepare the pani a few hours before and keep it chilled in the refrigerator or use the chilled water to make the pani water.
+- Always prepare the pani a few hours before and keep it chilled in the refrigerator, or use chilled water to make the pani.

 Variations

-- You can also use traditional pudina/mint pani (khatta meetha pani) for this recipe tastes equally good.
+- You can also use fruit pani, for this recipe tastes equally good.

-- If you don't have pani puri powder add more cumin (jeera) powder, black salt, and chat masala.
+- If you don't have pani puri powder, add extra cumin (jeera) powder, black salt, and chaat masala.

-- You can also eat these avocado salsa stuffed puri's without pani as well.
+- You can also eat these avocado-salsa-stuffed puris without pani as well.
+Leftover avocado mixture can be used to make avocado papdi chaat as well.

 Nutrition